Privacy & Security 101

-As phone manufacturers aim to outdo each other through powerful chipsets, AI features, and other advanced technologies, many of them don’t seem to pay enough attention to privacy and security.
+As phone manufacturers aim to outdo each other with powerful chipsets, AI features, and other advanced technologies, most don’t seem to pay enough attention to privacy and security.

-In an ongoing effort to make smartphones less vulnerable, several niche manufacturers have developed solutions that go beyond mainstream security features.
-This guide will cover several noteworthy ones to help you find the most secure cell phone that can keep your data safe and private.
+In an ongoing effort to make smartphones less vulnerable, several niche manufacturers have developed high-security cell phones that go beyond mainstream security features.
+This guide will cover several noteworthy options to help you find the most secure cell phone that keeps your data safe and private.

-Besides conventional security features like biometric authentication, secure cell phones should implement at least some of the following measures:
+Besides conventional security features like biometric authentication, the most secure mobile phones should implement at least some of the following measures:

 • Hardened OS: Security-focused operating systems like GrapheneOS or custom locked-down Android builds reduce the system’s attack surface by patching both common and hidden vulnerabilities.

-• Strong encryption: While protocols like AES-256 offer decent security, phone manufacturers should implement end-to-end encryption (E2EE) wherever possible to give users control over their data.
+• Strong encryption: While traditional encryption protocols like AES-256 offer decent security, phone manufacturers should implement end-to-end encryption (E2EE) wherever possible to give users control over their data.

 • Secure boot process: Your device should only run firmware and software signed by the manufacturer to prevent malware from loading at startup.